The Department of Residential Living offers a variety of programs and events specifically

 and work to clarify their goals and aspirations.

-to support the continued development and success sophomores and juniors.
-Students
+and students to support the continued development and success sophomores and juniors.

-who participate in EXTREMES programs will better define academic and personal goals,
+Students who participate in EXTREMES programs will better define academic and personal

 to be completed to stay on track to graduate.